M-RezaeiGH/Time-Series-Oil-Price-Prediction-ML-PROPHET-ARIMA-CNN-LSTM/README.md

 ---

 ## 🛠️ Installing all libraries with a single command

-To install all packages, download the `requirements.txt` file and run:
+To reproduce the training or fine-tuning process, install the dependencies via requirements.txt.
+Set up a virtual environment and run:

 ```bash
 $ pip install -r requirements.txt